ameerwald/cds_lang_exam_assignment3/README.md

 | Folder         | Description
 | ------------- |:-------------:
-| In      | Data - normally the data would be here but it is too large to push to Github so it can be retrived from the link above
+| Data      | Normally the data would be here but it is too large to push to Github so it can be retrived from the link above  - this folder need to be created and does not appear in the repo
 | Models  | Saved the model plus tokenizer and max_sequence_len txt file for using the model
 | Notes | Jupyter notebook and script with notes
 | Out  |  A text file of the generated text